StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 By default all students are considered **Active** in the course.
 However, students that fail to sufficiently participate in the course (as described below) will be designated as **Inactive**.
-Inactive students lose certain privileges (as desecribed below).
+Inactive students lose certain privileges (as described below).

 Students may be returned
 to Active status by making an appointment and meeting with the instructor